dasimmet/zig-devserver/README.md

 To stop the forked server when `zig build --watch` is stopped, it sends `kill(ppid, 0)` signals back to it's parent process on request and end itself if needed.

+Naturally, DO NOT USE THIS IN PRODUCTION.
+This is a development tool only.

 ## `build.zig` usage

 ```zig